nephlm/gnosis2/docs/source/hero_creation/edges.md

 * **Troll's Regeneration**
     * *Description:* The Hero's body heals at a mythical rate, healing almost instantly after each blow.
-    * *Mechanics:* The Hero can spend a Favor and recover a suppressed tier of Talents or Gear or two tiers of Kith or Locations during a physical altercation.
+    * *Mechanics:* Once per scene, the Hero can spend a Favor and make a wound recovery roll.
 * **Unassailable self-image**
     * *Description:* The Hero shrugs off social and psychic attacks as if they were a child's taunts.
-    * *Mechanics:* The Hero can spend a Favor and recover a suppressed tier of Talents or Gear or two tiers of Kith or Locations during a social or psychic altercation.
+    * *Mechanics:* Once per scene, the Hero can spend a Favor and make a trauma recovery roll.
 * **Vengeful Strike**
     * *Description:* Pain focuses the Hero's heart and skill.
 They will have their vengeance.
-    * *Mechanics:* After the Hero takes damage, they can spend a Favor and gain an additional level of advantage on each attribute during each exchange until they are successful, at which point their Attribute Roll returns to normal.
+    * *Mechanics:* After the Hero takes damage, they can spend a Favor and gain an additional level of advantage on each attribute during each exchange until they are successful.
+    Each subsequent failure stacks, adding an additional level of advantage.
+    Once they are successful, their Attribute Roll returns to normal.
 * **Clumsy Curse**
     * *Description:* The Hero's curse will turn even the most graceful dancer into a complete klutz.
     * *Mechanics:* The Hero spends a Favor and the pain pool receives a -1d penalty during physical challenges, assuming it can be klutzy (mountains don't trip).
 * **Song of Inspiration**
     * *Description:* The Hero sings or plays a stirring anthem that their comrades feel in their hearts.
-    * *Mechanics:* The Hero spends and Favor and gains 2 Favor that can only be spent on the behalf of other Heroes.
+    * *Mechanics:* The Hero spends a Favor and gains 2 Favor that can only be spent on the behalf of other Heroes.
     The Favor must be spent by the end of the challenge, or it is lost.
     The other player can use this gifted Favor for anything they might use Favor for.
-The cost to activate this edge increases by 1 Favor each time it is used during a challenge.
 * **Divine Blessing of Loki**
     * *Description:* The Hero calls upon Loki and asks them to bless the deceptions of one of their comrades.